Fun Ramadan Activities For Kids

 It’s like a month long intensive bootcamp to prepare you for the year ahead but with the goal being to take what you’ve learnt or practiced during Ramadan and applying it throughout the year.

-It’s also an opportunity to teach children important values, such as being grateful for what they have, helping those in need and being mindful of what they say and do.
+It’s also an opportunity do activities to teach children important values, such as being grateful for what they have, helping those in need and being mindful of what they say and do.

-So below are some of my favourite Ramadan children’s activities to do with the kids to help nurture these values.
+So below are some of my favourite Ramadan activities for kids to help nurture these values.

 To help you out there are FREE Ramadan kid’s activities to download as well!